Phobos25/LongJourney/machine_learning/Pipelines.md

                               ('model', model)
                              ])

-# Preprocessing of training data, fit model
+# By one line code we first preprocess data by preprocessor, then fit with our model
 my_pipeline.fit(X_train, y_train)

 # Preprocessing of validation data, get predictions